nikhilshinde0909/LncRAnalyzer-Docker/README.md

 └── data.txt
 ```

-6. If you don't have reference genome, annotations and rRNA sequence information; you can download the same with script provided with pipeline as follows
+6. If you don't have reference genome, annotations, and rRNA sequence information; you can download the same with the script provided with the pipeline as follows
 ```
 python check_ensembl.py <org_name>
 eg. python find_species_in_ensembl.py Sorghum